clintjedwards/scheduler/plan.md

 - employees should have preferred roles
 - employees can have a limited amount of positions
 - need team leader feature that must be assigned every day

+* should display employee metrics
+* needs alertings rules like employees shouldn't have back to back shifts and etc
+  - This can be presented as generation options
+* Eventually we should also make it so that it's easy to place new employees in shifts via the return schedule so commit schedule could actully just take an updated schedule